 Keep left on multi-lane roads.

-Keep your lights on in the country even during daylight – makes you much easier to see.
-If you’re really slow, pull over – even if there’s not a slow vehicles pull over place, you can help.
+Keep your lights on in the country.
+Even during daylight – this makes you much easier to see.
+If you’re really slow, pull over – even if there’s not a slow vehicle pull over, you can help.
 Just slow down at the start of a good passing place, indicate left, and let the cars pass.
 You don’t need to stop, just knock off enough speed to make a pass easy, maybe just 10-20km/h.
 However, do not pull over when it’s a dangerous location to overtake.

 Overtaking in special conditions

-Golden rules for overtaking If there’s any doubt, there’s no doubt.
+Golden rule for overtaking – If there’s any doubt, there’s no doubt.
 Stay back.

 The official government advice

 What’s the official government advice?
 Well, because Australia, that varies from state to state.
 This from the RMS in NSW is typical:

 And bullet point #1, out of all the advice they could give, is do not exceed the speed limit.
 (The RMS has since moved this advice to the bottom of its list since we first published this article in 2017.)